By Stephen Walker, Ph.D.

 So, if you are looking for a new obsession, please give it a go!

 There are many quality PGA Teaching professionals, swing coaches, sport psychologists, caddies with amazing experience and many others whose primary goal is to create a great experience for you.
 I personally know many of them.
 So, give me a call if you’d like to meet up with one and take a lesson.
 It is the BEST way to learn!

 Picture this: “You are in the fairway, on a beautiful hole, you can see the green, but you are clearly aware that this shot is going to be an enormous challenge to even get your ball close.
 For some reason, not expecting much, you take a particularly smooth swing at the ball.
 It takes off with authority.
 You can feel this swing, contact, and physical experience throughout your entire nervous system.
 It feels like it’s resonating in every cell of your body.
-An indescribable sensation you’ve never experienced in ANY other SPORT.
+What is occurring is an indescribable sensation you’ve never experienced in ANY other SPORT.
 And then you watch the ball take off.
 It reverberates with power and “on a line” exactly as you “pictured It” in your mind.
 It tracks beautifully on target and it is a wonder to behold.
-Experience that, even once, AND it will bring you back.
-Developing your game well enough that you can do that a lot, and you are obsessed.
-It is not a game of perfect, but it’s a game that will bring you joy whether you’re 17 or 71, it’s the beauty of the experience that brings you back, time after time
+Experience that, even once, AND IT WILL BRING YOU BACK, again and again.
+Developing your game well enough that you can do that a lot, and you become obsessed.
+It is not a game of perfect, but it’s a game that will bring you joy whether you’re 17 or 71, it’s the beauty of the game, experience, challenge, beautiful landscapes, good company, and joy from a great shot that brings you back, time after time.